-NOTE 2:
+NOTE 2

-- Rain Delay and Rain Sensor are ignored because these dynamic events cannot be predicted during preview. - Programs that are set to Use Weather Adjustment will be scaled by the current % Watering parameter. - When using Manual Adjustment method, the same % Watering is applied to every day. - When using the Zimmerman Adjustment method, the current % Watering (dynamically calculated on a day-to-day basis) is only applied on today's schedule, while 100% is applied to all other days. - When the watering level is less than 20%, any station with a resulting water time less than 10 seconds will be skipped (due to the water time being too short).
+- Rain Delay and Rain Sensor are ignored because these dynamic events cannot be predicted during preview. - Programs that are set to Use Weather Adjustment will be scaled by the current % Watering parameter. - When using the Manual Adjustment method, the same % Watering is applied to every day. - When using the Zimmerman Adjustment method, the current % Watering (dynamically calculated on a day-to-day basis) is only applied on today's schedule, while 100% is applied to all other days. - When the watering level is less than 20%, any station with a resulting water time less than 10 seconds will be skipped (due to the water time being too short).

-7.3 Station's Sequential Attribute
+7.3 Zone's Sequential Attribute

-OpenSprinkler supports running multiple stations in sequence (one after another) or parallel (concurrently).
-This can be set using each station's Sequential attribute.
-Stations that have the Sequential attribute turned on will be automatically serialized.
-For example, if stations 1, 2, 3 are sequential, the controller will make sure only one of them is running at any given time.
-If their scheduled times overlap, for example, station 2 is scheduled to open while station 1 is still running, the controller will automatically push station 2 behind station 1.
-This is the most common way as it helps conserve the water pressure by ensuring only one station is open at any given time.
+OpenSprinkler supports running multiple zones in sequence (one after another) or parallel (concurrently).
+This can be set using each zone's Sequential attribute.
+Zones that have the Sequential attribute turned on will be automatically serialized.
+For example, if zones 1, 2, 3 are sequential, the controller will make sure only one of them is running at any given time.
+If their scheduled times overlap, for example, zone 2 is scheduled to open while zone 1 is still running, it will be automatically pushed behind zone 1.
+This is the most common way as it helps conserve the water pressure by running one zone at a time.

-If a station's Sequential attribute is turned off, the controller will open that station whenever it's scheduled to run, regardless of whether other zones running or not.
+If a zone's Sequential attribute is turned off, the controller will open that zone whenever it's scheduled to run, regardless of whether other zones are running or not.
 This is useful if you want multiple zones to run simultaneously, or are using OpenSprinkler to switch non-sprinkler devices, such as lights, pump, and heater.
-Either way, the program preview correctly overves the Sequential attribute settings.